Meriton Korenica: CFR Cluj

 On 9 July 2024, Korenica transferred to CFR Cluj in Romania's Liga I. In the 2024–25 season, he made 39 league appearances, scored 9 goals, and provided 6 assists.
 He helped the club win the Cupa României and was awarded CFR Cluj's Player of the Month twice.
 He was later named to the Liga I Team of the Season.

 International career

-Korenica played for Kosovo U21 between 2017 and 2018.
-He made his senior international debut on 9 September 2023 against Switzerland in a UEFA Euro 2024 qualifying match, where he also delivered an assist.
-As of June 2025, he has 6 senior caps for Kosovo.

-Style of play

-Korenica plays primarily as a left winger or central attacking midfielder.
-He is praised for his playmaking ability, technical skill, and tactical intelligence.

-International career

 Korenica represented Kosovo U21 at 2019 UEFA European Under-21 Championship qualifications and played in four matches as a substitute.
 On 22 January 2018, he received a call-up from Kosovo for the friendly match against Azerbaijan.
 The match however was cancelled two days later, which prolonged his debut.

 On 31 August 2023, Korenica received again a call-up from Kosovo for the UEFA Euro 2024 qualifying matches against Switzerland and Romania.
 His debut with Kosovo came nine days later in the UEFA Euro 2024 qualifying match against Switzerland after coming on as a substitute in the 81st minute in place of Milot Rashica, and assists in his side's second goal during a 2–2 home draw.